firedranzer/sofa/applications/plugins/PSL/README.md

 Python Scene Language for Sofa
 ===========
-The Python Scene Language (PSL) project is an attempt to mixe the advantages of *scn* and *pyscn* in an unified framework.
+The Python Scene Language (PSL) project is an attempt to mix the advantages of *scn* and *pyscn* in an unified framework.
 PSL provides an abstract language that has been specifically designed to make sofa scenes in an elegant and powerful way.
 Compared to classical *.scn*, PSL offer scene dynamicity, Compared to *.pyscn*, PSL offer savability, templates and a more compact declarative syntax